piface/pifacerelayplus/docs/example.rst

     >>> bin(pfr.gpiob.value)  # fourth switch pressed (physical input port)
     '0b11110111'

-.. note: Values are active low on GPIO Port B. This is hidden in software unless you inspect the GPIOB register.
+.. note: Values are active low on GPIO Port B. This is hidden by the software libraries unless you inspect the GPIOB register.

 Interrupts